 David’s House Ministries has developed a program modeled after a “three-legged stool” with the intention of providing:

 - An atmosphere that promotes positive social interaction including fellowship, friendship, and fun

 - Encouragement of the Spiritual life and a deepening relationship with Jesus Christ for staff and residents

-David’s House Ministries plans to continue to provide new opportunities for a fulfilling living experience for individuals with special needs as God provides guidance, opportunity and resources.
+We plan to continue providing new opportunities for a fulfilling living experience for individuals with special needs as God provides guidance, opportunity, and resources.